 Why use Serverless on AWS?
 Here are some of the great reasons:

 - Cost-effective model.
 In case your product is not being used, you don't need to pay for the idle time.
 Your app just shuts down.

 - Flexibility.
 Amazon Web Services allow you to choose the programming language, operating system, platform, and other specific services you require.
 This opportunity makes the app migration process easier.

 - Scalability and high-performance.
 If your product needs scalability, AWS can do it automatically.

 - Reliability and security.
 AWS takes a holistic approach that sought to protect and strengthen infrastructure involving operating, physical measures.

-Besides, we’re proud to have hands-on knowledge and expertise in developing HealthTech solutions and HIPAA-compliant software.
+Besides, we’re proud to have hands-on knowledge and expertise in providing healthcare software development services.